 Therefore, the conclusion Cannot be determined based on the information.

-Our tip to you - visualization!
-By simply writing down the assumptions, conclusion, and relations between them on a piece of scrap paper, you can free up vital space in your head and solve the question faster.
+Our tip to you: Visualize!
+By simply writing down the assumptions, conclusions, and relations between them on a piece of scrap paper, you can free up vital space in your head and solve the question faster.

 Even when making an informed guess, logical reasoning questions in cognitive assessments ,nearly always require far more time to understand, assess, and respond.
 Therefore – you should save time on questions that can be answered faster, like analogies and synonyms, and use that time for questions that require more time like logical questions.